The Ideal Membership Problem and Abelian Groups: Introduction

 The main result of this paper is

-\begin{theorem} Let $\zA$ be an Abelian group and $\Gm$ a constraint language such that the affine operation $x-y+z$ of $\zA$ is a polymorphism of $\Gm$.
+\begin{theorem} Let $\zA$ be a finite Abelian group and $\Gm$ a constraint language such that the affine operation $x-y+z$ of $\zA$ is a polymorphism of $\Gm$.
 Then $\IMP_d(\Gm)$ can be solved in polynomial time for any $d$.
-Moreover, given an instance $(f_0,\cP)$ of $\IMP_d(\Gm)$ a (degree $d$) Gr\"obner basis of $\I(\cP)$ can be constructed in polynomial time. \end{theorem}
+Moreover, given an instance $\cP$ of $\CSP(\Gm)$ a degree $d$ \GB\ of $\I(\cP)$ (over $\zC$) can be constructed in polynomial time. \end{theorem}

-\paragraph{The tractability of affine IMPs.} In \cite{Bharathi-Minority,Bharathi-21-DD+LIN,Bulatov20:ideal,Mastrolilli19} IMPs invariant under an affine polymorphism are represented as systems of linear equations that are first transformed to a reduced row-echelon form using Gaussian elimination, and then further converted into a Gr\"obner basis of the corresponding ideal.
-If $\Gm$ is a constraint language invariant under the affine operation of a general Abelian group $\zA$, none of these three steps work: an instance generally cannot be represented as a system of linear equations, Gaussian elimination does not work on systems of linear equations over an arbitrary Abelian group, and a reduced row-echelon form cannot be converted into a Gr\"obner basis.
+\paragraph{The tractability of affine IMPs.} In \cite{Bharathi-21-DD+LIN,Bulatov20:ideal,Mastrolilli19,Mastrolilli21:complexity} IMPs invariant under an affine polymorphism are represented as systems of linear equations that are first transformed to a reduced row-echelon form using Gaussian elimination, and then further converted into a \GB\ of the corresponding ideal.
+If $\Gm$ is a constraint language invariant under the affine operation of a general Abelian group $\zA$, none of these three steps work: an instance generally cannot be represented as a system of linear equations, Gaussian elimination does not work on systems of linear equations over an arbitrary Abelian group, and a reduced row-echelon form cannot be converted into a \GB.
 We therefore need to use a completely different approach.
 We solve $\IMP(\Gm)$ in four steps.